appold-mayfair/sundial_docs/technical-spec/2-user-event-protocol/1-deposit.rst

 rule.
 When this block header and all its descendants are removed, the state queue enforces that the next committed block header’s event interval must contain all of those removed block headers’ event intervals.
-Therefore, Midgard’s ledger rules require this new block header to include all deposit events that should have been included in the removed block headers.
+Therefore, Sundial’s ledger rules require this new block header to include all deposit events that should have been included in the removed block headers.

 The deposit’s outcome is determined as follows:

-- If the deposit event is included in a settlement queue node, then the deposit utxo can be absorbed into the Midgard reserves or used to pay for withdrawals.
+- If the deposit event is included in a settlement queue node, then the deposit utxo can be absorbed into the Sundial reserves or used to pay for withdrawals.

 - If the deposit’s inclusion time is within the confirmed header’s